gkbrk7/nodejs-learning-demo/README.md

 ## Npm

-> `^major.minor.patch` npm packages versioning, `^` trackes the change of minor or patch part not major part so if any major update is available on a package, it is not installed the project\
+> `^major.minor.patch` npm packages versioning, `^` trackes the change of minor or patch part not major part so if any major update is available on a package, it is not installed to the project\
 > `npm i [package_name] --save-dev` npm packages will be installed as devDependencies.
 It is a local package but it is only for development purposes \
 > `npm -v` Gives the installed npm version \
 > `npm list -g --depth 0` Lists global npm packages on the machine \